 If you don’t know what type of film Piranha 3D is simply based on the title, there’s no helping you.
 It’s solely interested in over-the-top fun.
-The kills Alexandre Aja puts on-screen makes its R-rating mind boggling.
+The kills that Alexandre Aja puts onscreen make the film’s R-rating mind-boggling.
 Aja doesn’t pull his punches (similar to his previous films), but here the difference is Aja going more for pure fun rather than bleak horror.

 Aja knows exactly what type of film he made.
 He was interested from the beginning in telling a comedic horror satire in the vein of the films he grew up on as a teen.
 Aja labels it as a “guilty pleasure” film, which many will agree with, but it’s something I question him on since one shouldn’t feel at all guilty for enjoying the epic bloodbath Aja has released.
 Here’s what Alexandre Aja had to say.
 Beware a few spoilers.

 The film has been really well received so far.
 Were you at all surprised by the reviews?

 You know, my attitude towards critics usually is that I want to be sure they think there are super good ones and super bad ones [Laughs].
 I want to be sure that the response is never warm or in-between.
 The most important thing when you do a movie is that you find an audience that really understands what you want to do and is really supportive of it.
 Of course, if you find someone that saw what you did and understood it, you’ll always find someone that appreciates it.
 I was surprised to see such a great attitude and feedback [towards the film].